mcvm-launcher/mcvm/docs/plugins/plugins/cleanup.md

 # Cleanup
 ID: `cleanup`

-The Cleanup plugin adds utilities to get rid of old files
+The Cleanup plugin adds utilities to get rid of old files.

+!!!warning Note
+Cleanup can only be run from the CLI for now.
+!!!

 ## Usage
 ### Commands